y-scope/spider/docs/quick_start.md

 ## Run task inside task

-Static task graph is enough to solve a lot of real work problems, but dynamically run task graphs on-the-fly could become handy.
+Static task graph is enough to solve a lot of real work problems, but dynamically running task graphs on-the-fly could become handy.
 Running a task graph inside task is the same as running it from a client.

 ```c++
 auto gcd(spider:TaskContext& context, int x, int y) -> int {